EOEPCA/system-description/docs/resources/catalogue.md

 ## Dependencies

 > The Resource Catalogue is designed to support the ADES component.
+It can also be used directly if needed.

 ## Additional Information